tendermint/spec/rfc/004-reverse-sync.md

-A backfill mechanism can simply be defined as an algorithm for fetching, verifying and storing, blocks and other state data (`ValidatorSet`'s `ConsensusParams`'s and `ABCIResponses`'s) of a height prior to the current base of the blockchain.
+A backfill mechanism can simply be defined as an algorithm for fetching, verifying and storing, blocks and other state data (`ValidatorSet`'s `ConsensusParams`'s and `ABCIResponses`'s) of a height prior to the current base of the node's blockchain.
+In matching the terminology used for other data retrieving protocols (i.e. fast sync and state sync), we call this method **ReverseSync**.
 Verification and design will be addressed later in the RFC.
 First we cover where the mechanism would be deployed.

 There are two places where a backfill mechanism would be required:
 1. Upon startup via state sync where nodes must meet the prerequisite history